housten/OIDC-AWS-Lab/Simple-AWS-Deploy-Lab.md

 ## Configure Github Workflow
 Now we connect our pipeline to the AWS role.
-1. Open the simple workflow yaml file
+1. Open the SimpleAWSS3Deploy yaml file in the .github/workflows folder.
 1. Add the following line to the `Permissions:` section.<br />
    `  id-token: write # CRITICAL: Required to request the OIDC JWT token`
-1. Add the following action directly after the `steps:` tag.
+1. Add the following action directly after the checkout step in the `steps:` section.
 This is the AWS login step that will connect the github token to the AWS Role.
 ``` yaml
       - name: "Configure AWS Credentials"
         id: awscreds